 DEBT SECURITIES RISK.
 Investments in debt securities subject the holder to the credit risk of the issuer.
 Credit risk refers to the possibility that the issuer or other obligor of a security will not be able or willing to make payments of interest and principal when due.
 Generally, the value of debt securities will change inversely with changes in interest rates.
 To the extent that interest rates rise, certain underlying obligations may be paid off substantially slower than originally anticipated and the value of those securities may fall sharply.
 During periods of falling interest rates, the income received by a portfolio may decline.
-If the principal on a debt securities generally do not trade on a securities exchange making them generally less liquid and more difficult to value than common stock.
+If the principal on a debt security is prepaid before expected, the prepayments of principal may have to be reinvested in obligations paying interest at lower rates.
+Debt securities generally do not trade on a securities exchange making them generally less liquid and more difficult to value than common stock.